GoncaloMatias1/ES_Project2/README.md

 ### Summary
  - During this sprint, we focused on implementing the logic to create and see posts.
-As we knew that the post feature would be hard to develop, we just added some other functionalities such as editing the profile picture, deleting the account and making tips to appear when the application is opened.
+As we knew that the post feature would be hard to develop, we just added some other functionalities such as editing the profile picture, deleting the account, and making tips appear when the application is opened.
 Although we managed the time better than in Sprint 1, we still left some features to implement.
 From now on, since the most hard-working feature is done, we think that it will be possible to accomplish the planned functionalities in time.

 ### Implemented Functionalities